ana-mc-almeida/ei-project/tests/docs/microservices/shops.md

 }
 ```

-## 6. Get the updated shop
+## 6. Confirm the shop was updated

-This step tests the `GET /Shop/{id}` endpoint to retrieve the updated shop.
+This step tests the `GET /Shop/{id}` endpoint again to verify that the fields `address`, `postalCode`, and `name` were successfully updated.

 ## 7. Delete the shop by ID

-This step tests the `DELETE /Shop/{id}` endpoint to delete the shop created in step 2.
+This step tests the `DELETE /Shop/{id}` endpoint to remove the shop.

-## 8. Get clean shop list again
+## 8. Confirm the shop has been deleted

-This step tests the `GET /Shop` endpoint to retrieve a clean list of shops after the deletion in step 7.
+This step tests the `GET /Shop` endpoint once more to confirm the shop no longer appears in the list.